Programme/Approved Electives for 2023/24

 Demonstrate the ability to apply a critical and questioning approach to the sociologies of consumption, nature, human-animal relations and environmental decline: 1Demonstrate an understanding that environmental decline is both an outcome of, and is embedded in, complex social, cultural, economic, technological and political relations that have very real, yet complex intersecting consequences: 1Describe, using relevant empirical examples and evidence alongside sociological analysis, the intricacies of environmental decline, the consumption of nature, and human-animal relations: 1Analyse and clearly formulate different sociological perspectives of social, cultural, technological and economic change, in relation to the consumption of nature, and to use these in analyses of environmental decline and in proposals for intervention and solutions: 1Sociologically analyse selected examples of the problems of consuming nature, human-animal relations, and environmental decline, and to develop applied sociological proposals for solving these problems: 1

-18 contact hours (6 x three-hour workshops) 2 hours consultation time40 hours independent study and workshop preparation time 40 hours group work time50 hours assessment preparation
+22 contact hours (two hours per week) 55 hours independent study and workshop preparation time 73 hours assessment preparation

 Description of Module Assessment